vruusmann/blog/_posts/2014-05-12-testing_pmml_applications.md

 write.table(irisOutput, file = "src/test/resources/csv/DecisionTreeIris.csv", col.names = TRUE, row.names = FALSE, sep = ",", quote = FALSE)
 ```

-The generated decision tree model "DecisionTreeIris.pmml" contains a single target field and four output fields.
+The generated decision tree model `DecisionTreeIris.pmml` contains a single target field and four output fields.
 The first output field "Predicted\_Species" is simply a copy of the target field, whereas the remaining three output fields "Probability\_setosa", "Probability\_versicolor" and "Probability\_virginica" give the probabilities for each target category.
 A thorough test handler will want to check all five fields (a not so thorough test handler could comment out or remove the `Output` element and check only the target field).
-The method `predict.rpart` of the ["rpart" package](https://cran.r-project.org/package=rpart) is executed twice in order to compile the necessary data table.
+The `predict.rpart` function of the [`rpart`](https://cran.r-project.org/package=rpart) package is executed twice in order to compile the necessary data table.
 The first execution (`type = "class"`) predicts class labels.
 The second execution (`type = "prob"`) computes the associated probabilities.

 The following Java source code runs this batch job using the [JUnit framework](https://junit.org/):